NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/01-fundamental-cloud-concepts/Fundamental Cloud Concepts.md

 - Legacy applications transitioning to AWS
 - 99.5% uptime required
-- Don’t want issues at single datacentres to cause outages
+- Don't want issues at single datacentres to cause outages
 - What element of the global infrastructure will help?
   - Availability zones